Anne Ziegler: Life and career

-They made their first duet recordings for HMV in 1939, and in 1940 were asked to take their act on the Variety Circuit by theatrical agent, Julius Darewski.
-In 1941 they appeared in George Black’s London Palladium production of Gangway with Bebe Daniels and Ben Lyon, and Tommy Trinder, and in 1943 starred in a revival of Friml’s Vagabond King on a country-wide tour which culminated in a season at the Winter Garden Theatre, London.
+They made their first duet recordings for His Master's Voice in 1939, and in 1940 were asked to take their act on the Variety Circuit by theatrical agent, Julius Darewski.
+In 1941, they appeared in George Black’s London Palladium production of Gangway with Bebe Daniels and Ben Lyon, and Tommy Trinder, and in 1943 starred in a revival of Friml’s Vagabond King on a country-wide tour which culminated in a season at the Winter Garden Theatre, London.
 They became known for bringing glamour to wartime Britain, with Ziegler often wearing dresses by Norman Hartnell.
 Their signature songs included "Only a Rose" and "We'll Gather Lilacs".

-In 1945 they starred in Kenneth Leslie-Smith’s musical play Sweet Yesterday, first on tour and then at the Adelphi Theatre, London.
+In 1945, they starred in Kenneth Leslie-Smith’s musical play Sweet Yesterday, first on tour and then at the Adelphi Theatre, London.
 They were guest singing stars in two films, Demobbed and Waltz Time, and in 1945 also starred in a British National film entitled The Laughing Lady.
 In the same year they were invited to sing at the Victory Royal Command Performance.
 From 1943 they sang at innumerable concerts all over the country for Harold Fielding, and in 1948 they toured in Australia, New Zealand and South Africa.

-In 1951 they published an autobiography, Duet, but their style was becoming old-fashioned and they fell out of favour, emigrating to South Africa in the mid-1950s.
+In 1951, they published an autobiography, Duet, but their style was becoming old-fashioned and they fell out of favour, emigrating to South Africa in the mid-1950s.
 They returned to the UK in 1978, settling in Llandudno in North Wales, and broadcasting and presenting An evening with Anne Ziegler and Webster Booth.

-Booth died in 1984, and Ziegler in 2003, at Colwyn Bay.
+Ziegler died on 13 October 2003, aged 93, at Colwyn Bay.
 A biography of the couple, Sweethearts of Song: A Personal Memoir of Anne Ziegler and Webster Booth, by Jean Collen, was published in 2006.